-- Highlight the role of The PFA and introduce apprentices to The PFA representative at the club. - Invite The PFA to talk to apprentices directly about union member benefits. - Provide information on transition routes, i.e. example of apprentice with positive destination outside football. - Discuss agents' involvement in football. - Highlight successful transition from the programme, using examples from the club where possible, e.g. professional contract, university. - Apprentices to discuss available support and successful transition from the Apprenticeship programme with the tutor.
+- apprentices to The PFA representative at the club. - Invite The PFA to talk to apprentices directly about union member benefits. - Provide information on transition routes, i.e. example of apprentice with positive destination outside football. - Discuss agents' involvement in football. - Highlight successful transition from the programme, using examples from the club where possible, e.g. professional contract, university. - Apprentices to discuss available support and successful transition from the Apprenticeship programme with the tutor.